 Imagine you have to travel across the country.
-Let say, you have to move to Los Angeles from the Midwest.
+Let say, you have to move to Los Angeles from Chicago.
 This trip is a little over 2000 miles, which is about 3 days of driving.
 It is a long-distance trip and it takes you right across deserts and mountains.

-Now, if you have been to Colorado, you know what it’s like to drive this route from, let say, Chicago to Denver.
+If you have been to Colorado you know what it is like to drive this route.
 From the flatness of the Midwest, comes the moment when you pass Denver and hit the mountains.
 After Denver, it is a completely different landscape, and the driving conditions change drastically.

 In the auto transport industry, it is very hard to guarantee pick-up or delivery dates.
 Carriers and brokers always talk about time frames.
 When you need auto transport services, a logistics consultant will ask about your first available pick-up date and delivery date.
 Yet, they always explain to customers that delivery date and time cannot be guaranteed.
 Many customers wonder why that is.